PasDeChocolat/HawaiiDataPipeline/README.md

 # Get a dataset (this is the birthrate dataset):
 > d = client.data_at 48

+# Do crazy things with the data here.

 # Generate a JSON file from the birthrate data:
 > client.export_json d, "temp.json"
  => 6608